iter8-tools/iter8/mkdocs/docs/user-guide/commands/iter8_k_delete.md

 ### Options

 ```
+  -a, --app string   app label; this flag is ignored if --id flag is specified
   -h, --help         help for delete
+  -i, --id string    experiment identifier; if not specified, the most recent experiment is used
 ```

 ### Options inherited from parent commands

 ```
-  -a, --app string                     label to be associated with an experiment, default is 'default'
       --as string                      Username to impersonate for the operation
       --as-group stringArray           Group to impersonate for the operation, this flag can be repeated to specify multiple groups.
       --cache-dir string               Default cache directory (default "/Users/srinivasanparthasarathy/.kube/cache")